Comyns Berkeley

 George Harold Arthur Comyns Berkeley KB FRCS FRCOG FRCP (16 October 1865 – 27 January 1946) was an obstetric physician, gynaecological surgeon and medical writer.
 Berkeley was most notable along with William Blair-Bell and Sir William Sinclair for creating the British College of Obstetricians and Gynaecologists.
 Berkeley was also noted for his writing collaborations with Victor Bonney, the book A Textbook of Gynaecological Surgery that is still considered a medical classic.
 It was as teacher that he excelled.

-Life
+Early Life and Education

 Comyns Berkeley was the eldest son of G. A. Berkeley and Sarah Berkeley née Louisa.
 G. A. Berkeley was a wine importer and was related to the Earls of Berkley.
 Berkeley was educated both at Dulwich College and Marlborough College.
 Berkeley subsequently enrolled for matriculation at Gonville and Caius College, Cambridge where he studied natural science, completing his bachelor's degree in 1887 and achieving a third-class honours in Natural Sciences Tripos Part I.

-In April 1894, Berkley married Ethel Berkeley née Rose.